 Here are 6 big reasons I can think of in my life right now.
 What are yours?
 Big and small, I’d love to know – post them in the comments.

 1. I have a family to feed.

 If something happened to my husband or children tomorrow, I would give everything to turn the clock 24 hours back to the moment when I was cooking dinner for them for the last time.
 I would beg for the opportunity to again yell at them to set aside their games and come set the table.
 In addition, having suffered multiple miscarriages, I do not take my children for granted.
 I am lucky to have them and to have a chance to care for them through cooking.

 2. We have access to more amazing, tasty, and nutritious food now than at any point in history.

 This is an immense privilege that not everyone on Earth (or even everyone in my country) can enjoy.
 I recognize the complex industrial and social arrangements required to make that food “appear” on the shelves of grocery stores.
 I am aware of the effort and suffering experienced by many along the way.
-Our good food luck may not last for much longer as planetary climate perturbations disrupt agriculture and causes shortages.
-I celebrate the produce rainbow while I can.
+I don’t know how long our good food luck will last, considering planetary climate perturbations, so I celebrate the produce rainbow while I can.

 3. I am able to cook.

 My husband recently suffered a broken wrist, which reminded me of the fragility and precariousness of my main cooking instrument: myself.
 Cooking with only one hand, or no hands at all, or with otherwise different abilities, is certainly possible, but definitely more complicated in our world.
 I am glad that I can confidently hold a knife today.